Thank you to all students and families who completed the Count Me In LKDSB student demographic data census. The census is now closed.

 Count Me In LKDSB

-In March 2022, the Lambton Kent District School Board (LKDSB) will launch the Count Me In LKDSB Student Census to collect information to better understand our students and school communities in support of equity, inclusion, student achievement and well-being.
+March 1-April 8, 2022, the Lambton Kent District School Board (LKDSB) will launch the Count Me In LKDSB Student Census to collect information to better understand our students and school communities in support of equity, inclusion, student achievement and well-being.
 This initiative is part of the LKDSB's commitment within its Strategic Priority of “Inclusive Diversity: Championing anti-oppressive education."

 The Count Me In LKDSB Student Census will reflect information about student populations and school communities to help identify systemic barriers and bias within the education system.
 It will help to ensure LKDSB is providing effective programming to support student success and well-being, as well as allocate resources to where they are needed most.